 - The Agile Pubcast: Two Agile coaches walk into a bar… and create a podcast.
 Paul Goddard and Geoff Watts never write scripts and never know where the discussion would go.
 Instead, they grab some beer and talk about everything from recruiting Scrum masters to the neuroscience of coaching and to creative methods of decision-making.
 Episodes are 30-60 minutes long.

 There are a few podcasts aimed towards product owners, and Deliver It Cast is, probably, the best one.
-It’s focused on product value, metrics, estimates, etc. The host, Cory Bryan, and perfectly selected guests (Roman Pichler, David Hussman, Geoff Watts, etc.) share their experience and talk about delivering value.
+It’s focused on product value, metrics, estimates, etc. The host, Cory Bryan, and perfectly selected guests (Roman Pichler, David Hussman, Geoff Watts, etc.) share their experiences and talk about delivering value.
 It’s certainly a great choice for everyone who wants to better understand product ownership within Agile frameworks.

-It’s hard to be a Scrum master or an Agile coach without learning and devoting some time to self-improvement.
+It’s hard to be a Scrum Master or an Agile coach without learning and devoting some time to self-improvement.
 Fortunately, even if you don’t have enough time to read books, you still can learn something new every day by listening to podcasts.
-Agile experts from all over the world share their knowledge and provide useful tips — all you have to do is just listen to a right podcast while driving to work or having your lunch.
+Agile experts from all over the world share their knowledge and provide useful tips — all you have to do is just listen to the right podcast while driving to work or having your lunch.